Clacton-on-Sea Lifeboat Station

 Clacton-on-Sea Lifeboat Station is located on Hastings Avenue, in the seaside town of Clacton-on-Sea, on the Tendring peninsular, in the county of Essex.

-A lifeboat was first stationed here by the Royal National Lifeboat Institution (RNLI) in 1878.
+A lifeboat was first stationed at Clacton-on-Sea by the Royal National Lifeboat Institution (RNLI) in 1878.

 The station currently operates a All-weather lifeboat, 13-52 Chris and Jo West (ON 1359), on station since 2025, and a Inshore lifeboat, Damar's Pride (D-849), on station since 2020.

 History

 In 1870, the hamlet of Clacton Beach had a population of just 12.
 Just 10 years later, following rapid development to create a Victorian seaside resort, the population was over 1300.
 It was during this time of expansion that the Commander of HM Coastguard at Harwich wrote to the RNLI in 1877, to suggest a lifeboat be placed at Clacton-on-Sea, which was duly agreed.